rahadimantikno/online-high-school/README.md

 After completion series of studies -- as per curriculum approved by local nation/authority -- the students will undergo a final test and/or examination -- approved by nation/authority, and if He/She pass, He/She can obtain High School Diploma Certificate

+## To Do List

+1. Make a full complete website
+2. Authorithy Permission
+3. Setting Up Land Base
+4. Gathering Professional (Teacher, IT, Librarian, etc)
+5. Deploying The Project
+6. Annaouncing To The World
+7. ...

 ## License

 MIT